How brain-healthy is YOUR diet?

 We think a lot about how plant-based diets and animal-based affect our hearts, our blood sugar levels, or our risk for cancer, but how do our dietary choices affect our brains?
 What do we actually know about vegan diets and mental health?
 As a psychiatrist who specializes in nutrition, this question is near and dear to my heart, and one that richly deserves our attention.

 Those of you familiar with my work know that I eat a highly unorthodox mostly-meat, low-plant diet, but that was not always the case.
 In my 20s and 30s I ate a low-meat, low-fat, high-plant diet because that’s what I was told was best for me.
 In my early 40s, numerous mysterious symptoms descended upon me—chronic fatigue, fibromyalgia, IBS, migraines, etc.—forcing me to experiment with my diet in hopes of finding relief.
 The diet that completely resolved all of those issues and more, was a high cholesterol, high-fat, low-fiber diet.
 Naturally, I was worried that this strange new diet would slam my arteries shut, so I began to study the science behind the headlines.
-Nobody was more relieved or surprised than I was to discover the truth: meats are superfoods, and plants are trying to kill us.

 My reading of nutrition science over the past ten years has led me to conclude that vegan diets are hard on the human body… but I will argue below that omnivorous diets can be hard on the body, too.